-The Californian winery is located south of San Francisco in the Gavilan Mountains east of the Salinas Valley in the Monterey County
+The California winery is located in southern San Francisco in the Gavilan Mountains east of the Salinas Valley in Monterey County

-, The origin dates back to 1890, when Frenchman Charles L. Tamm first planted a vineyard here.
-In 1964, the property was acquired by the California wine grower Richard H. Graff (1937-1998).
-Together with the famous star chef Julia Child (1912-2004) and Robert Mondavi
+, The origin is in 1890, when the Frenchman Charles L. Tamm planted a vineyard for the first time.
+In 1964 the property was acquired by the California wine pioneer Richard H. Graff (1937-1998).
+Together with the famous celebrity chef Julia Child (1912-2004) and Robert Mondavi

-In 1976, the Chardonnay took third place in 1974 and left well-known wines from Burgundy and California behind.
-Together with the partner Phillip Woodward 1971 became the rapidly expanding Chalone Wine Group
+in 1976 the Chardonnay came in third place in 1974, leaving well-known wines from Burgundy and California behind.
+Together with partner Phillip Woodward, the rapidly expanding one became in 1971 Chalone Wine Group

 founded.
-After Graff's death in a plane crash, Dan Karlsen became the responsible butler.
-The Chalone Wine Group was founded in 2005 by the beverage giant Diageo
+After Graff's death in a plane crash, Dan Karlsen became the cellar manager in charge.
+The Chalone Wine Group was founded in 2005 by the giant beverage company Diageo

 accepted.
-The vineyards of Chalone Vineyard cover 63 hectares of vineyards, this is the entire AVA area Chalone.
+The Chalone Vineyard vineyards cover 63 hectares, that is the entire AVA area Chalone.
 Due to low rainfall is artificial irrigation

 required.
 There are wines from the red varieties Cabernet Sauvignon, Merlot, Pinot Noir and Syrah, as well as the white varieties Chardonnay, Chenin Blanc, Pinot Blanc, Sauvignon Blanc and Viognier.